5 Best Practices From Experts On How To Design The Ultimate Customer Experience

 Best Practice #2 - Prioritise Customer Convenience

 Richard Lumsden from SOCi put customer convenience at the heart of all strategies.
 He said, “No longer is your existing customer guaranteed to shop in the way they used to.
-Now there’s curbside pickup, delivery, online ordering.
+Now there’s curbside pickup, delivery, and online ordering.
 You have to offer as many of those things as possible that make sense for your business.”

 These new options are not solely an interim response to the pandemic.
 It is expected that they will stay.
 Future consumers will base their purchasing decisions on what they find convenient at the very point they are ready to buy.